NedWilbur/USBKVM/README.md

 ```

 ## Using
 Once configured, run `USBKVM.exe`.
-If configured properly, pressing the switch button on your USB switch will trigger USBKVM to automatically switch all monitor inputs the the machine the USB device is currently connect to.
-It can be ran on only one of the two machines, but works better when ran on both simutaniously (incase one machine goes to sleep/turns off).
+If configured properly, pressing the switch button on your USB switch will trigger USBKVM to automatically switch all monitor inputs to the machine the USB device is currently connected to.
+It can be run on only one of the two machines but works better when run on both simultaneously (incase one machine goes to sleep/turns off).
 It is also recommended to have this run on startup (create a shortcut to the app and place it in the `shell:startup` folder.

 ## Run In Tray
-Since this is a console application, I cannot make it minize to tray.
-However, you can use other third party tools to acheive this.
-Personally, I use [RBTray](https://github.com/benbuck/rbtray).
+Since this is a console application, I cannot make it minimize to tray.
+However, you can use other third-party tools to achieve this.
+I use [RBTray](https://github.com/benbuck/rbtray).